-What is pollo guisado?
+What is Pollo Guisado?

 Pronounced as “poy-yo gweeSAH-doh”, it translates as chicken stew.
 It is braised low and slow until the chicken is tender in the most flavorful sauce or stew.
 It comes in variations, evolving from island to island, with the family recipes passing from generation to generation.

 The pollo guisado that first came into my life wasn’t Dominican, but Puerto Rican (which is coming to GypsyPlate in the near future… another reason to subscribe?).
 That has a bit more Latin ingredients and spices, so I decided to introduce this simple and easy Dominican version first.
-It has a beautiful sauce created by veggies and a few Latin spices, with the occasional tanginess of olives.

 - Onion – Yellow Spanish onion.